Shots In The Dark

 This can not be a coincidence.
 Is someone planting them?
 Answer: Yes.
 The question becomes, Who would have a vested interest in embarrassing Ellison?

-this story from the Boston Herald details Harvard's troubles trying to get Ellison on the phone.
+In any case, this story from the Boston Herald details Harvard's troubles trying to get Ellison on the phone.
 Given the level of detail, it would appear that Harvard officials cooperated with the article.

 Hmmm........